What Is A Rate-And-Term Refinance?

 Your lender will also schedule a home appraisal to determine your home’s value.
 Appraisals are important because they assure your lender that they aren’t giving you more money than your home is worth.
 You’re free to attend the appraisal when you refinance because you already own the home.
 Make sure your property is in the best condition possible before the appraiser arrives.

 If you’re opting for a certain type of refinance like a VA or FHA Streamline, you may be able to skip the appraisal requirement.
+A lender may also be able to rely on other methods of valuation that may not need a full appraisal.

 4. Review Your Closing Disclosure